 Foods provide fluids and while they are not enough on their own, it is easy to increase.
 Misting bearded dragon food will add to the natural level of fluids in the food and together, likely provide sufficient water.
 This is a gentle and non intrusive way to hydrate your bearded dragon.

-Here are 20 foods that have a high water content that bearded dragons can eat.
+Although bearded dragons drink water, some also comes from food.
+Here are 11 foods that have a high water content that bearded dragons can eat.

 5 Syringe or Eye Dropper Makes a Super Useful Mini Hand Waterer!

 Getting baby bearded dragons to drink water from a syringe is very easy and leaves less water around to clean up than misting or spraying.
-In the video Soncysun shares her baby bearded dragons drinking water from a syringe.
+Baby bearded dragons drink water easily from a syringe in Soncysun’s video.

 How much Water a Day do Bearded Dragons Drink?

 At the rate of 10-30 ml per kilo per day the average amount of water a bearded dragon would need a day would be something aroundabout 2 teaspoons worth of fluids (5ml per teaspoon).
-That is assuming an average ideal weight of an adult Pogona vitticeps or barbata.
+Minus water content of foods the actual volume of water to be taken by mouth in addition to food is reduced.

 Do bearded dragons need a water bowl?